chauhoang99/CoWFC/README.md

 # CoWFC
 Front- and back-end website for the DWC network server emulator

+# CONTRIBUTING

+Please open pull requests for the dev branch.

 # How to Build
 First, you will need to be running on Ubuntu.
 Otherwise the [setup script](https://github.com/kyle95wm/cowfc_installer) will not run.
 Please run the following command below to get started: